Flowingsun007/DeepLearningTutorial/ObjectDetection/Yolo/readme.md

 ```shell
 utils.load_weights(model, "./weight/yolov3-voc_10000.weights")
 ```
-2.When model.sava_weights (), only tf format is supported, and .h5 will report an error
+2.When model.sava_weights (), only tf format is supported, and .h5 will report an error<br />3.Not support transfer learning yet,if you want to transfer training from coco darkent,see this project:[https://github.com/zzh8829/yolov3-tf2](https://github.com/zzh8829/yolov3-tf2)